Office: Biology 342

 - BZ329 (Herpetology) - variable

-- FW558 (Conservation Genetics of Wild Vertebrates) - in development
+- FW558 (Conservation Genetics of Wild Vertebrates) - CSU On-line

 - Radhakrishnan, S., Valenzuela, N., Literman, R., Neuwald, J., et al. (2017) Transcriptomic responses to environmental temperature by turtles with thermosensitive and genotypic sex determination assessed by RNAseq inform the genetic architecture of embryonic gonadal development.
 PLoS ONE, 12(3): e0172044.